-Perhaps you have already had the experience of being frustrated by not being able to understand the language you are studying.
-You do what your workbook or your teacher asks, but you just can't understand what you want.
-You've already memorized a lot of vocabulary and you even think you have a good foundation of grammar and then you think the problem is in you.
+Maybe you have already gone through the experience of getting frustrated for not being able to understand the language you are studying.
+You do what your workbook or your teacher asks, but you simply cannot understand what you want.
+You have memorized a lot of vocabulary and even consider that you have a good grammar base, and then you think that the problem is with you.

-In this article we will try to show you what could be causing you not to understand what you read in the language you study.
-But before we try to give you the clues, let's first separate two concepts.
+In this article, we will try to show you what might be causing you not to understand what you read in the language you are studying.
+But before we try to give you clues, let’s first separate two concepts.

-First you must know which one you are having difficulty with then know where to put your energy.
-As the name itself says “auditory”, is that you understand through sounds and “textual”, through texts.
-In most cases there is a great difficulty in listening comprehension, since to understand what is being said, you possibly saw it before the written form, even if it was in your study material, this of course if it is not your native language.
+First, you must know which of them you are having difficulty with so that you can know where to put your energy.
+As the name itself says “listening,” it means you understand through sounds, and “reading,” through texts.
+In most cases, there is a great difficulty in listening comprehension, since to understand what is being said, you have possibly seen it before in written form, even if it was in your study material, of course, if it is not your native language.

 Based on this, to be able to read, it is assumed: